- The last thing most IT analysts like Gartner want is an accurate TCO.

 Why IT Analysts Don’t Want TCO Calculated

 Gartner, the IT analyst company, was one of the first entities to market around the idea of TCO.
 However, Gartner never did much more than stay at the conceptual level.
 The likely reason for this is fairly simple: if Gartner had actually calculated the TCO for the applications it reviewed, it would have given all the wrong answers.
-I quote from the SCM Focus Press book Gartner and the Magic Quadrant: A Guide for Buyers, Vendors and Investors.

 How Gartner Pushes Customers to the Most Expensive Solutions